forrestbing/Chinese-Poetry-Generation/README.md

 # multimodel-poetry-generation
-this is a multi-model poetry generation paper list.
+this is a multi-model Chinese poetry generation paper list.
 I will report some important papers, and I think these papers will help research for poetry generation task.
 It also contains related datasets and codebase.

-## Datasets
+## Datasets(Chinese)
 - https://github.com/werner-wiki/Poetry
 - http://www.shigeku.org/
 - splider: https://github.com/ForwillZhang/Chinese-Modern-Poetry